STANDARD TERMS AND CONDITIONS FOR NAMED CONSULTANT MEMBERSHIP

 VII.
 Restrictions.

-Consultant acknowledges and agrees, on its behalf and on behalf of the Named Consultant, that except as otherwise expressly permitted in this Agreement, neither Consultant nor Named Consultant may: (A) decompile, disassemble, alter, reverse engineer, or otherwise attempt to derive the source code for any CIS SecureSuite Product (except to the extent that such product is already in the form of source code); (B) distribute or redistribute, sell, rent, lease, sublicense or otherwise transfer or exploit any rights to any CIS SecureSuite Product in any way or for any purpose including, without limitation, creating an image incorporating any CIS Benchmark or derivative content (including without limitation remediation content) and offering or using that image as a product or service made available to a third party; (C) post any CIS SecureSuite Product on any website, bulletin board, ftp server, newsgroup, or other similar mechanism or device; (D) remove from or alter the terms of use or any proprietary notice placed on any CIS SecureSuite Product; (E) create any derivative work based directly on an CIS SecureSuite Product or any component thereof; (F) represent or claim a particular level of compliance or consistency with any CIS SecureSuite Product; or (G) facilitate or otherwise aid other individuals or entities in violating this Agreement.
+Consultant acknowledges and agrees, on its behalf and on behalf of the Named Consultant, that except as otherwise expressly permitted in this Agreement, neither Consultant nor Named Consultant may: (A) decompile, disassemble, alter, reverse engineer, or otherwise attempt to derive the source code for any CIS SecureSuite Product (except to the extent that such product is already in the form of source code); (B) distribute or redistribute, sell, rent, lease, sublicense or otherwise transfer or exploit any rights to any CIS SecureSuite Product in any way or for any purpose including, without limitation, creating an image incorporating any CIS Benchmark or derivative content (including without limitation remediation content) and offering or using that image as a product or service made available to a third party; (C) post any CIS SecureSuite Product on any website, bulletin board, ftp server, newsgroup, or other similar mechanism or device; (D) remove from or alter the terms of use or any proprietary notice placed on any CIS SecureSuite Product; (E) create any derivative work based directly on an CIS SecureSuite Product or any component thereof; (F) represent or claim a particular level of compliance or consistency with any CIS SecureSuite Product; (G) provide CIS, through Workbench (or otherwise), with personal information that is protected under the PIPL; or (H) facilitate or otherwise aid other individuals or entities in violating this Agreement.

 U.S. Export Control and Sanctions Laws – Regarding Consultant’s use of the SecureSuite Products with any non-U.S. entity or country, Consultant acknowledges that it is its responsibility to understand and abide by all U.S. sanctions and export control laws as set from time to time by the U.S. Bureau of Industry and Security (BIS) and the U.S. Office of Foreign Assets Control (OFAC).